-Students in History 204 should create an annotated bibliography of at least eight (8) secondary sources (including about half of them as academic monographs and half as journal articles) for their final research journal entry.
+Students in History 204 should create an annotated bibliography of at least six (6) secondary sources (including about half of them as academic monographs and half as journal articles) for their final research journal entry.

 - Bibliography entries will be graded by attention to annotation guidelines, as well as by research effort and quality of annotaton.
 No images or other design elements are expected in this particular entry.

 - PREFACE.
-Begin your annotated bibliography post with a short paragraph describing your main objectives in achieving context information for your assigned Dickinson class.
+Begin your annotated bibliography post with a short paragraph describing the topic of your bibliography and explaining its relevance for your assigned Dickinson class.

 - STYLE.
 Organize your bibliographic entries in alphabetical order by author last name, put the main bibliographic entry into bolded font, and include the annotated text underneath in standard paragraph format.
-You may include bracketed directions at the end of your entry header (as Prof. Pinsker does at the course syllabus) indicating where you obtained the source (i.e [JSTOR] or [GOOGLE BOOKS]).
+You should always include bracketed directions at the end of your entry header (as Prof. Pinsker does at the course syllabus) indicating whenever you have obtained sources form digital locations (i.e [JSTOR] or [GOOGLE BOOKS]).

 - LIBARY CATALOG.
 The most important source for monographs in this assignment will invariably be the online library catalog interface.
 Students should take special care to use the Advanced Search features and the hypertext links embedded in the Catalog Record.
 Google Books is also an acceptable search tool to utilize here, but you must indicate in the annotation whether or not you were able to access the full text of the source.